Octávio Pato: Biography

-In 1945 he plunged into clandestinity, controlling and organizing the youth and student branches of the Party.
-In 1947 he became responsible for the Lisbon Regional organization and for the party newspaper, Avante!, and the clandestine typographies where the newspaper was printed.
-He also joined the Central Committee.
+In 1945 he went into hiding, controlling and organising the youth and student branches of the Party.
+In 1947 he became responsible for organising the Lisbon Region and for the party newspaper, Avante!, and the clandestine typographies where the newspaper was printed.
+He also joined the party's Central Committee.

-He soon became prosecuted by the anti-communist political police, PIDE, being arrested in 1961.
-He was beaten and tortured continuously.
-He endured 11 and then another 7 days standing sleepless (a usual torture method carried by the police), suffered a syncope and near death experience.
-Was kept isolated for 4 months.
-He didn't speak a word to his captors.
+He was soon caught by the anti-communist political police, PIDE, being arrested in 1961.
+He was beaten and tortured.
+He endured 11 and then a further seven days of sleep deprivation (a common torture method used by the police), lost consciousness and had a near-death experience.
+Was kept in solitary confinement for four months.
+During this time he didn't speak a word to his captors.

-Taken to court, Pato was defended by his long-time friend, the social-democrat Mário Soares (that would become the leader of the Socialist Party and President of Portugal).
-Pato made a very famous political speech in his defense.
-He said he was proud to belong to the PCP and stated his belief in Marxism-Leninism.
+Taken to court, Pato was defended by his long-time friend, the social-democrat Mário Soares (who would become the leader of the Socialist Party and President of Portugal).
+Pato made a very famous speech in his defence.
+He said he was proud to belong to the PCP and restated his belief in Marxism-Leninism.
 He reminded the judges of his imprisoned wife and sons and of his murdered comrades.
-He also claimed that his judgment was an attempt on the Universal Declaration of Human Rights.
-He qualified the regime as an executive at the service of the monopolists and the latifundia and criticized the country presence in NATO.
-At one point, the masters of the show just couldn't stand it anymore.
-Police agents started beating him up with clubs right on his accused stand, in front of the judges.
-Soares screamed in protest at the bar.
-To no avail.
-Pato was evacuated from the court and his sentence was read to him in his cell: 8 years in prison that could be adjourned (fascist political sentences were open-ended).
+He also claimed that his trial was betrayal of the Universal Declaration of Human Rights.
+He accused the regime of being an executive serving vested monopolies and landowners and criticised the country's membership of NATO.
+At one point during his trial, police officers beat him with truncheons whilst he was on the stand, in front of the judges.
+Soares yelled in protest at the bench, but to no avail.
+Pato was evacuated from the court and his sentence was read to him in his cell: eight years imprisonment that could be extended (fascist political sentences were open-ended).

-Pato got out of jail in 1970 and plunged again in clandestinity in 1972.
-At the time of the Carnation Revolution, he was one of the most important members of the Party, being responsible by almost all the work inside the country, as the Party's General Secretary, Álvaro Cunhal was exiled in Soviet Union.
+Pato was released from prison in 1970 and went into hiding once again in 1972.
+At the time of the Carnation Revolution, he was one of the most important figures within the Party, being responsible by almost all the work inside Portugal as the Party's General Secretary, Álvaro Cunhal was in exile in the Soviet Union.

 Later, in 1976, Octávio Pato was the Party's presidential candidate.
-For the next years he continued in the Party's Central Committee.
+During the following years he continued to be a member of the Party's Central Committee.

-Pato married four times and fathered five children.
+Pato was married four times and fathered five children.

 Octávio Pato died in 1999, after a long struggle against cancer.
-He was buried at the cemetery of Alto de São João, in Lisbon, in one of the rare permanent ground graves.
+He was buried at the cemetery of Alto de São João, in Lisbon, in one of the few perpetual graves.